Tustin Unified Celebrates 2018 Red Ribbon Week

 - Category: News

-The TUSD Board of Education will adopt a resolution supporting Red Ribbon Week and is encouraging students, staff, parents and community members to participate in drug awareness education activities.
+The TUSD Board of Education adopted a resolution supporting Red Ribbon Week and is encouraging students, staff, parents and community members to participate in drug awareness education activities.

 All schools in the District will be planning various activities and events during the week.
 Teachers will incorporate mini anti-drug programs into their lesson plans and show substance awareness videos in the classroom.
 Students will wear red wristbands, sign drug-free pledge cards and decorate school campuses with red ribbons, banners and posters.